The trivial fiber topology and framed motives over the integers: Introduction

 \subsection{Acknowledgments}

-We acknowledge the support of the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo, Norway, which funded and hosted our research project ``Motivic Geometry" during the 2020/21 academic year, and the RCN Frontier Research Group Project no. 250399 ``Motivic Hopf Equations."
-Druzhinin was supported by a Young Russian Mathematics award. {\O}stv{\ae}r gratefully acknowledges support from the Radboud Excellence Initiative.
+The authors thank Joseph Ayoub, Tom Bachmann, Elden Elmanto, Grigory Garkusha, Marc Hoyois, Ivan Panin, Markus Spitzweck, and our referees for comments, discussions, and encouragements.
+We acknowledge the support of the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo, Norway, which funded and hosted our research project ``Motivic Geometry" during the 2020/21 academic year, and the RCN Project no. 250399 ``Motivic Hopf Equations" and no. 312472 ``Equations in Motivic Homotopy Theory."
+Druzhinin was supported by a Young Russian Mathematics award. {\O}stv{\ae}r gratefully acknowledges support from the Humboldt Foundation and the Radboud Excellence Initiative.
+Our work is supported by The European Commission -- Horizon-MSCA-PF-2022 ``Motivic integral $p$-adic cohomologies".